ltdrdata/ComfyUI-Workflow-Component/README.md

 * Show image: Opens a new tab with the current visible state as the resulting image.
 * Load image: Discards the current work and performs a new operation with the loaded image.
   * This feature is useful when incorporating work done with external painting tools.
+* Mask/Pen toggle:
+  * When in Pen mode, the current drawing is added to the layer, and when in Mask mode, generation is performed using the current mask area.
 * Control
   * Wheel: brush size adjustment
   * Left button-Drag: draw mask